Hypertension

 Depending on results of the examination and initial tests, other tests may be needed.

-Renal ultrasonography to evaluate kidney size may provide useful information if urinalysis detects albuminuria (proteinuria), casts, or microhematuria, or if serum creatinine or cystatin C is elevated.
+Renal ultrasound to evaluate kidney size may provide useful information if urinalysis detects albuminuria (proteinuria), casts, or microhematuria, or if serum creatinine or cystatin C is elevated.

 Patients with hypokalemia unrelated to diuretic use are evaluated for high salt intake and for primary aldosteronism by measuring plasma aldosterone levels and plasma renin activity.
-Primary aldosteronism is present in about 10 to 20% of patients with resistant hypertension, which is much higher than previous estimates (2, 3).
+The prevalence of primary aldosteronism is higher than previously recognized, occurring in approximately 10 to 20% of patients with resistant hypertension (5, 6).

-If coarctation of the aorta is suspected, echocardiography, CT, or MRI helps confirm the diagnosis.
+If coarctation of the aorta is suspected, echocardiography, chest CT, or MRI can confirm the diagnosis.

 Patients with symptoms suggesting Cushing syndrome, systemic rheumatic diseases, eclampsia, acute porphyria, hyperthyroidism, myxedema, acromegaly, or central nervous system (CNS) disorders also require further evaluation.